 IV.
 It’s very dangerous to move out side of God’s plan.
 This is deliberate rebellion against the authority of God and it’s safe to assume that God will judge the rebel that he will never see the fulfillment of God’s promises and plans intended for him unless he repents.
 How do we move outside of God’s plan?
 At least but not limited to purposely rejecting a call to serve God, disobedience to spiritual leadership, even marrying an unbeliever!

-V. How do we move with God’s plan.
+V. How do we move with God’s plan?
 At least but not limited to unconditionally obeying God’s word, depending on the Holy Spirit for directions, submitting to authority, Wait for the right time, prayerfully considering the divine will.
+What are you doing with God’s plan today?

 (If this sermon was helpful to you please consider leaving your feedback in the comments section at the bottom.
 It would be a great encouragement to me personally.)